 By the end of the war, it was estimated that Curie’s x-ray equipment, as well as the Radon gas syringes she designed to sterilize wounds, may have saved the lives of a million soldiers.
 Yet, when the French government later sought to award her the country’s most distinguished honor, la Légion d'honneur, she declined.
 In another display of selflessness at the outset of the conflict, Curie had even tried to donate her gold Nobel Prize medals to the French National Bank, but they refused.

 Pierre liked to keep a sample in his pocket so he could demonstrate its glowing and heating properties to the curious, and even once strapped a vial of the stuff to his bare arm for ten hours in order to study the curious way it painlessly burned his skin.
-Marie, in turn, kept a sample at home next to her bed as a nightlight.
+Curie, in turn, kept a sample at home next to her bed as a nightlight.
 Diligent researchers, the Curies spent nearly every day in the confines of their improvised laboratory, with various radioactive materials strewn about their workspaces.
 After regularly handling Radium samples, both were said to have had developed unsteady hands, as well as cracked and scarred fingers.

 Though the life of Pierre was tragically cut short in 1906, at the time of his death he was suffering from constant pain and fatigue.
-Marie, too, complained of similar symptoms until succumbing to advanced leukemia in 1934.
-At no point did either consider the possibility that their very discovery was the cause of their pain and Marie’s eventual death.
+Curie, too, complained of similar symptoms until succumbing to advanced leukemia in 1934.
+At no point did either consider the possibility that their very discovery was the cause of their pain and Curie's eventual death.
 In fact, all the couple's laboratory notes and many of their personal belongings are still so radioactive today that they cannot safely be viewed or studied.

-7) Her Daughter Also Won the Nobel Prize
+Her daughter also won the Nobel Prize

 In the case of Marie and Pierre Curie’s eldest daughter, Irène, it can safely be said that the apple did not fall far from the tree.
 Following in her parents’ sizable footsteps, Irène enrolled at the Faculty of Science in Paris.
-However, the outbreak of the first World War interrupted her studies.
+However, the outbreak of the First World War interrupted her studies.
 She joined her mother and began working as a nurse radiographer, operating x-ray machines to assist with the treatment of soldiers wounded on the battlefield.

 By 1925, Irène had received her doctorate, having joined her mother in the field of the study of radioactivity.
 Ten years later, she and her husband, Frédéric Joliot, were jointly awarded the Nobel Prize in Chemistry for the breakthroughs they had made in the synthesis of new radioactive elements.
-Though it had been Marie’s pleasure to have witnessed her daughter and son-in-law’s successful research, she did not live to see them win the award.
+Though it had been Curie's pleasure to have witnessed her daughter and son-in-law’s successful research, she did not live to see them win the award.